McShelby/hugo-theme-relearn/exampleSite/content/cont/menushortcuts.en.md

 If you have shortcuts to pages inside of your project and you don't want them to show up in page menu section, you have two choices:

-1. Make the page file for the shortcut a [headless branch bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) (contained in its own subdirectory and called `_index.md`) and add the following frontmatter configuration to the file (see exampleSite's `content/showcase/_index.en.md`).
+1. Make the page file for the shortcut a [headless branch bundle](https://gohugo.io/content-management/page-bundles/#headless-bundle) (contained in its own subdirectory and called `_index.md`) and add the following front matter configuration to the file (see exampleSite's `content/showcase/_index.en.md`).
 This causes its content to **not** be ontained in the sitemap.

     {{< multiconfig fm=true >}}
     title = "Showcase"